 - Not private.
 You may believe that your posts are private if you properly set your privacy settings.
 However, an adjuster or the carrier's attorney might still be able to access these posts.

-- Friends and family posts.
+- Posts from friends and family.
 The insurance adjuster could also search social media posts of your friends and family looking for damaging information about you.
 You should ask them not to post pictures about you or tag you in posts while your claim is pending.

 Contact Us for Help

-Ideally, you should stay off social media sites until this ordeal is resolved, but this may not be realistic for you.
+Ideally, you should stay off social media sites until this ordeal is resolved.
+If this is not realistic for you, ask an attorney how to best protect your right to recovery.

 Mark C. Blane is an experienced car accident attorney who represents accident victims in San Diego County and Southern California.
-He can provide guidance on how not to hurt your case if you choose to post, and will also aggressively fight for the compensation you deserve for medical expenses, vehicle damage, lost wages, and pain and suffering.
+He can provide guidance on how not to hurt your case if you choose to post on social media sites and will aggressively fight for the compensation you deserve for medical expenses, vehicle damage, lost wages, and pain and suffering.
 To learn more about your legal options, start an online chat today and schedule a free consultation.